KrekoG/vanillaplus/README.md

 ### Rares, elites, and mobs in general

 You may have seen that your character is a bit stronger than the vanilla equivalent would be.
 To compensate for this, the mobs have also been working out.
 Taking on a rare mob is often the cause of one's first death, as they rarely skip leg day and are always ready for some ass kicking, so adventurer beware!

+### Multiboxing

+Having two logged in clients run on the same computer counts as multiboxing, even if you are manually switching between them to control the characters.
+Multiboxing in general is **NOT** allowed, however logging in with different accounts for trading purposes inside cities is allowed.

 ### Other oddities